10 best SEO Tools

 4. Google search console

-Google Search Console is a no-charge web service by Google for webmasters.
-It allows webmasters to check indexing status and optimize visibility of their websites.
+Google Search Console is a no-charge web service by Google for web admins.
+It allows web admins to check indexing status and optimize the visibility of their websites.
 As of May 20, 2015, Google rebranded Google Webmaster Tools as Google Search Console.

-In google search console you have to submit site map your web pages.
-For this, You can do this by creating a sitemap of your pages through installing a plugin on your website or there is a free website, where you can create a sitemap of web pages and then submit it to search console.
+In the google search console, you must submit a site map for your web pages. , You can create a sitemap of your pages by installing a plugin on your website, or there is a free website where you can create a sitemap of web pages and then submit it to the search console.

-It’s important to submit sitemap of your pages on google console, otherwise, your website will not be shown on google.
+It’s important to submit a sitemap of your pages on google console; otherwise, your website will not be shown on google.

 5. Yoast SEO

-Yoast SEO is one of the most widely popular WordPress plugins around and it’s easy to understand why.
-Whether you’re running a personal blog or you’re an SEO professional managing a website for a client, Yoast is a powerful tool that can help you make your site as search engine-friendly as possible
+Yoast SEO is one of the most widely popular WordPress plugins, and it’s easy to understand why.
+Whether you’re running a personal blog or an SEO professional managing a website for a client, Yoast is a powerful tool that can help you make your site as search engine-friendly as possible.

 Cool Feature: “Page Levels” reveals pages that are deep down in your site’s architecture (in other words, several clicks away from your homepage).
-Pages that are lots of clicks from your homepage are sometimes hard to get indexed.
-So this helpful feature can help you find these pages…and bring these pages closer to your homepage.
+Pages with lots of clicks from your homepage are sometimes hard to index.
+So this helpful Feature can help you find these pages…and bring these pages closer to your homepage.

-If you do local SEO for clients, you need to have Whitespark in your arsenal.
-You can easily find hundreds of NAP citations with a few clicks…and reverse engineer your competitor’s citations with ease
+It would help if you had Whitespark in your arsenal to do local SEO for clients.
+You can easily find hundreds of NAP citations with a few clicks…and reverse engineer your competitor’s citations with ease.

 Cool Feature: Offline Tracking turns “how did you hear about us?” into online data you can use to double down on what works.
 Integrates with Google Analytics.

 SECockpit is probably the most advanced keyword research tool on the market.
-Yes, you enter a seed keyword and get suggestions like any other tool.
+You enter a seed keyword and get suggestions like any other tool.
 But SECockpit can do so much more than list out a list of related keywords.

-It can spit out low competition keywords.
+It can spit out low-competition keywords.
 It can show you keywords that get a minimum CPC in Adwords.
-It can even show you keywords that have YouTube, Ebay or Amazon results on the first page.
+It can show you keywords with YouTube, eBay or Amazon results on the first page.

 Cool Feature: SECockpit scrapes the “Searches similar to…” from the bottom of Google’s search results.
 This can often unearth keywords that you’d otherwise miss.

-SEMRush is one of the few SEO tools that I couldn’t live without.
+SEMRush is one of the few SEO tools I couldn’t live without.
 Unlike most keyword research tools, SEMRush works by showing you your competitor’s top keywords.
-So rather than grinding away in the Google Keyword Planner, just pop a competitor URL into SEMRush and you’ll see every single keyword that they rank for. #solidgold
+So rather than grinding away in the Google Keyword Planner, pop a competitor URL into SEMRush, and you’ll see every keyword they rank for. #solidgold

 BuzzSumo went from “new kid on the block” to “must-have tool” in the blink of an eye.